adobe/franklin-json-ingestion-service/README.md

 All commits to main that pass the testing will be deployed automatically.
 All commits to branches that will pass the testing will get commited as `/helix-services/service@ci<num>` and tagged with the CI build number.

+## Static ip

+This service is deployed on AWS Lambda and uses a static ip.
+The ip is `54.160.86.113` and is used to whitelist the service in the firewall.

 ## Note on commit conventions
 It uses [semantic-release/commit-analyzer](https://github.com/semantic-release/commit-analyzer) to decide to release or not on main branch.
 If commit message starts with "chore" it will not detect other messages (i.e fix, feat etc..).
 So make sure to remove chore in the merge messages.